Skip to main content

 Virginia Rape and Sexual Battery Laws: Related Resources

-For more information and resources related to this topic, you can visit the links below.
+Visit the links below for more information and resources related to this topic:

 Get Legal Help with Your Rape or Sexual Battery Case in Virginia

 Sex crimes are serious.
 A conviction can result in severe consequences, including lengthy prison sentences and having to register as a sex offender.
-If you find yourself facing a rape or sexual battery charge in Virginia, it's in your best interest to reach out to a local sex crime attorney to discuss your case and find out about your rights and options.
+If you find yourself facing a rape or sexual battery charge in Virginia, it's in your best interests to reach out to a local criminal defense attorney to discuss your case and find out about your rights and options.
+If you are the victim of sexual assault, contact a Virginia sex crime attorney for legal help.

 Was this helpful?